-Radiation survey data is recorded on the Radiological Clearance Form, which are scanned and uploaded to SharePoint.
-The R. P. Form 128, Radiological Clearance Form records shall be retained for 75 years.
+Radiation survey data is recorded on the RP Form 128, Radiological Clearance Forms, which are scanned and uploaded to SharePoint.
+The printout from the Vehicle Monitoring System is also scanned and uploaded to SharePoint.
+The electronic RP.-P. Form 128, Radiological Clearance Form and the printout from the Vehicle Monitoring System records shall be retained for 75 years.
 A summary of material cleared shall be reported in the Annual Site Environmental Report.